Jamie Davis at an election-night rally with supporters

 Lower prescription drug prices using Medicare's buying power, not pharma's pricing power.

-Move toward a Medicare option for all with fair pay for the doctors and nurses who never left.
+Expand coverage to everyone in Louisiana with fair pay for the doctors and nurses who care for us.

 Farms & Working Land